jsphbtst/gen-commit/README.md

 # gen-commit alias

-This repo creates a custom git alias that integrates either Anthropic or a local Ollama instance running Llama3.2 to generate commit messages given a diff.
+This repo creates a custom git alias that integrates from select LLM providers to generate commit messages given a diff.
+Lazy man's commit message generator, if you will.

-I crapped this in an hour so improvements are definitely on the way.

 ## System Requirements